Transport in Liberia: Roadways

-When construction and reconstruction of roads in Liberia is complete, the Trans–West African Coastal Highway will cross the country, connecting it to Freetown (Sierra Leone), Abidjan (Ivory Coast), and eventually to 11 other nations of the Economic Community of West African States (ECOWAS).
+The Trans–West African Coastal Highway, a multinational highway stretching along the western African coast from Senegal to Nigeria, passes through Liberia.
+Roadways connecting Liberia to its neighbors exist, but the highway is in a variable state of paving, quality, and usefulness.
+Once the highway is fully upgraded, it will cross the country, connecting it to Freetown (Sierra Leone), Abidjan (Ivory Coast), and eventually to 11 other nations of the Economic Community of West African States (ECOWAS).